maxfarrens/continuous-rater/README.md

 # continuous-rater

 For an in-depth tutorial and more information, please visit [maxfarrens.github.io/continuous-rater-book](https://maxfarrens.github.io/continuous-rater-book/).
 Visit [continuous-rater-demo.netlify.app](https://continuous-rater-demo.netlify.app/) to play with a pre-configured demo.
+Here is a gif of the app in action:

 ![](./images/demo.gif)